@HEART; Healthy Experiences Across Relationships and Transitions lab (Ha)

 (Back row (left to right): Bria Welch, Shane Kasmarogi, Emma Calveri, William Margulis, Trinity Strecker, and Elizabeth Nguyen.
 Front row (left to right): Annie Cooper, Olivia Maras, Selena Quiroz, Panya Bhalla, Thao Ha, and Ava Trimble.
 Not pictured: Maheeyah Mukarram, Emily Randle, Noor Lababidi, Rachel Aronoff, Shea Saysavanh, Shreya Konakalla, and Victoria Klennert.)

 Thao Ha, PhD.
-Lab director and principal investigator
+Lab Director and Principal Investigator

-Dr. Ha is an assistant professor and a member of the developmental and clinical faculty.
+Dr. Ha is an associate professor and a member of the developmental and clinical faculty.
 Her multidisciplinary research focuses on the development of adolescent romantic relationships.
-Dr. Ha investigates how partner choices, relationship dynamics, and break-ups affect adolescents’ emotional and behavioral adjustment over time.
+Dr. Ha investigates how partner choices, in-person and digital relationship dynamics, and break-ups affect adolescents’ emotional and behavioral adjustment over time.
 The goal of this research is to better understand why some adolescents are highly vulnerable to their relationship experiences.
 Dr. Ha earned her PhD in Psychology from Radboud University Nijmegen, the Netherlands in 2013.
 Dr. Ha completed a postdoctoral and assistant research positions in the School of Social and Family Dynamics, the Institute for Interdisciplinary Salivary Bioscience Research (IISBR), and Department of Psychology at Arizona State University.
 Dr. Ha received three early career awards, including the APS Rising Star from APS, the Young Scientist Award from the International Society for the Study of Behavioural Development, and the Young Scholar Award for Social Neuroscience Perspectives on Child Development from the Society for Research on Child Development and the Jacobs Foundation.
 Curriculum Vitae.

 Current graduate students